AaronHonour/argali/documentation/README.md

+# Documentation Contents
-# For a simple working example see the Example 001
+### For a simple working example see the Example 001
-# For working examples of every function in the univariate class see Documentation Volume 001
+### For working examples of every function in the univariate class see Documentation Volume 001